Yiffery/YOS-Python/README.md

-# YOS Python Very cool!
+# YOS Python
-YOS Is an OS in Python!
-Make sure to check releases to get updates.
-The goal of YOS Python is to have only one python file to rule them all.
+YOS Python is a Python-based operating system.

+# Made possible by
+- YHStudios
+- Repl.it
+- Github